TongjiFinLab/CFBenchmark/README.md

 # Acknowledgements

 CFBenchmark has referred to the following open-source projects.
-We want to express our gratitude  to the researchers of the projects.
+We want to express our gratitude and respect to the researchers of the projects.

 - tiiuae/falcon LLM series(https://huggingface.co/tiiuae/falcon-7b)
 - bigscience/bloomz LLM series(https://huggingface.co/bigscience/bloomz-7b1)